-The Office of the vice-President (Research) recognizes that SSHRC grant applications are intensive, time-consuming endeavours with a high probability of re-submission before success.
+The Office of the vice-President (Research & Innovation) recognizes that SSHRC grant applications are intensive, time-consuming endeavours with a high probability of re-submission before success.
 The Grant Assist Program offers small grants to strengthen faculty success in specific SSHRC competitions through two program opportunities: the PI's Bridge-Funding, and a Preparation grant for the Partnership grant Stage 1 application.

 Primary Investigator's Bridge-Funding: